neverdie88/neverdie88.github.io/_posts/2025-11-03-understanding-gpt5.md

 - Research posts on chain-of-thought, tool-use, and self-reflection
 - Responsible AI guidelines for evaluation and testing

-If you have questions or suggestions for future posts, check the About page.
+If you have questions or suggestions for future posts, reach me on GitHub: https://github.com/neverdie88